apache/arrow/docs/source/python/dataset.rst

 With the ``filter`` keyword, rows which do not match the filter predicate will not be included in the returned table.
-The keyword expects a boolean :class:`Expression` involving one of the columns, and those expressions can be created using the :func:`field` helper function:
+The keyword expects a boolean :class:`Expression` referencing at least one of the columns:

 .. ipython:: python

     dataset.to_table(filter=ds.field('a') >= 7).to_pandas()
     dataset.to_table(filter=ds.field('c') == 2).to_pandas()

+The easiest way to construct those :class:`Expression` objects is by using the :func:`field` helper function.
 Any column - not just partition columns - can be referenced using the :func:`field` function (which creates a :class:`FieldExpression`).
 Operator overloads are provided to compose filters including the comparisons (equal, larger/less than, etc), set membership testing, and boolean combinations (and, or, not):

 .. ipython:: python